 The Natural Weathering Process

-As your furniture adapts to its new outdoor surroundings in the first six months, the timber will naturally change to the distinctive silvery-grey patina of aged teak, as the oils evaporate from the surface.
+As your furniture adapts to its new outdoor surroundings in the first six months, the timber will naturally change to the distinctive silvery-grey patina of aged teak.
 You may also see some small hairline cracks as the wood expands and contracts.
-These cracks, called checking, come and go, and eventually settle.
-The inherent strength and performance of the furniture remains unaffected by this natural weathering process.
+These cracks, called checking, come and go, and eventually settle and are a natural response to the outdoor environment.

 Cleaning your furniture